paolomaccallini-hub/EMEA-Pan-European-ME-Patient-Survey/README.md

 ### Bimodal analysis of age at onset

 The bimodal fit based on two gamma densities for the age at onset was significant only for males (Figure 1), according to the two-sided Kolmogorov-Smirnov test.
 The lognormal fit gave a similar result, but the fit is less significant (see repository files).
+The normal fit was significant for males, but with a slightly higher p-value.

 <img src="https://github.com/user-attachments/assets/02c41852-73d0-4de7-8853-3f6e46ccfe58" width="700" alt="Age_at_onset_gamma_Bimodality">
 <p align="left">